Nike-Inc/cerberus/API.md

             }

 + Response 200 (application/json)

-    + The response will be a simple JSON payload with the encrypted data {
+    + Body

+            {
-                "auth_data": "xxxxxxxxxxxxxxxxxxxxx-long-encrypted-string-xxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+                "auth_data": "xxxxxxxxxxxxxxxxxxxxx-base64-encoded-KMS-encrypted-string-xxxxxxxxxxxxxxxxxxxxxxxxxxxx"
             }

-    + Once you have the encrypted string, you need to make a call to AWS Key Management Service (KMS) to decrypt the response.
+    + The response will be a simple JSON payload with the encrypted data.
+Once you have the encrypted string, you need to make a call to AWS Key Management Service (KMS) to decrypt the response.
 The decrypted response will contain the body below with the token needed to access Cerberus
-    + Body

             {
               "client_token" : "AaAAAaaaAAAabCdEF0JkLMNZ01iGabcdefGHIJKLtClQabcCVabEYab1aDaZZz12a",